 Durable eucalypts are a group of eucalypt species (‘gum trees’, native to Australia).
-They produce heartwood (timber in the middle of their stem) which takes a long time to decompose because of biochemical resistance to wood rot.
-Naturally durable timber can last for twenty years or more in contact with the ground with minimal rot.
-It does not need chemical treatment to prevent rot, unlike radiata pine.
+They produce heartwood (timber in the middle of their stem) which takes many years to decompose because of biochemical resistance to wood rot.
+Naturally durable timbers can last for twenty years or more in contact with the ground with minimal rot.
+Durable timber does not need chemical treatment to prevent rot, unlike radiata pine.

-Durable eucalypts are fast-growing and tolerant of dry environments (rainfall less than 600 mm/yr).
+Durable eucalypts are fast-growing and generally tolerant of dry environments.
+Some can tolerate rainfall of less than 600 mm/yr.
 Their timber is hard, strong and durable, and has many potential uses, both on-farm and in various high-value markets.
 Eucalypts store carbon, and support bees and native birds at times of year when other nectar and pollen supplies are scarce.
 They also coppice (regrow from a cut stump) so are good for soil conservation as their roots hold the soil in place even after harvest.
-Some durable species are highly adapted to NZ’s dry climates where they can produce very durable timber even at a young age as well as grow in higher rainfall areas where they can maximise production of durable timber.
+Some durable species are highly adapted to NZ’s dry climates where they can produce very durable timber at a young age.
+Some species also thrive in higher rainfall areas where growth rates and production of durable timber can be very high.

 There are a number of durable eucalypt species, and their site requirements vary.
 In general eucalypts will grow best on low altitude, fertile, relatively sheltered sites with good drainage and regular rainfall.
 However, NZDFI trials have confirmed that some species can tolerate very hot, dry, infertile and moderately exposed conditions.
 Suitable sites include low-productivity hill-country and ex-radiata pine cut-over sites.
 Fenced-off riparian sites are another option.
 Flat areas with frost exceeding minus 5 degrees can kill young trees.
 Also areas with poor drainage should be avoided.
-The NZDFI’s key target regions for durable eucalypts are NZ’s warmer eastern dryland regions: Gisborne/East Coast, Hawke’s Bay, Wairarapa, Nelson/Marlborough, and North Canterbury.
-However, research is also demonstrating that there are some durable species which are well adapted to growing in New Zealand region’s with higher rainfall including the Central North Island region
+The NZDFI’s key target regions for durable eucalypts are NZ’s warmer eastern dryland regions: Gisborne/East Coast, Hawke’s Bay, Wairarapa, Marlborough, Nelson, North Canterbury and more recently, Northland.
+Our trial network is also demonstrating that there are some durable species which are well adapted to growing in regions with higher rainfall including the Central North Island and Taranaki regions.

 Costs of establishment vary with site and grower objectives.
-The main cost elements can include:
+The main cost elements are likely to include:

-We recommend you consult a local regional council land management adviser to discuss any ideas for new planting on your own property.
+We recommend you consult a local regional council land management adviser, forestry consultant, or an experienced farm forester to discuss any ideas for new planting on your own property.

 Form-pruning at age 1 or 2 years after planting is advised.
 This ensures the trees have one ‘leader’ (leading stem), giving them the potential to grow a single straight stem.
 Form-pruning can be done by with secateurs or loppers and is quick and easy.
 Clear-wood pruning (i.e. removing side-branches from stems to create a knot-free log) is likely to be needed only on edge trees or other trees receiving a lot of light.
 Trees within plantations generally self-prune.

-This depends on the potential end use of the timber.
-By around age 15-18, the trees should be big enough, and have enough durable heartwood, for various smaller product/on-farm end uses such as for fencing material and on-farm joinery.
-If the target market is larger saw-logs, growers should anticipate a rotation of 25-30 years.
+This depends on the potential end use of the timber and the site's productivity.
+On most sites, by around age 15-18 the trees should be big enough, and have enough heartwood, for smaller products such as posts and poles/on-farm end uses such as for fencing material and on-farm joinery.
+If the target market is larger sawlogs, growers should anticipate a rotation of 25+ years.

 Radiata pine is a versatile species which grows well on a wide range of site types.
 Durable eucalypts have greater drought tolerance, produce harder timber, and provide better biodiversity values.
+They can grow faster than radiata pine on many sites in their early years, sequestering more carbon and potentially accumulating more NZUs.
 Durable eucalypts tend to be more site-specific however, and it is important to get good advice about which species is best adapted to your site.

 It’s a ‘chicken and egg’ situation at the moment.
 The amount of durable eucalypt timber available in NZ is very limited, so we can’t put a lot of effort into developing markets until the resource is there to supply them.
-However, we are very confident that market potential exists and have demonstrated to the wine industry that durable hardwood posts are a viable alternative to treated pine posts.
-So while the NZDFI's main efforts are currently focussed on getting a high-quality forest resource established, we know there are domestic markets for vineyard posts and want to develop others, particularly high strength engineered timber products, like Laminated Veneer Lumber and Cross Laminated Timber.
+However, we are very confident that market potential exists.
+The NZDFI's strategic focus is on developing regional hardwood industries which will produce durable hardwood and engineered wood products aligned with local, national and international demands.